AshFoster/pontoon-game/README.md

 - __End Game Screen__

-    - This shown at the end of the game once 5 rounds have been completed.
-Similarly to the end round screen it displays the player's final hand, its value, and their cumlative total score.
-Beneath this it lets the player know that their score has been added to the leaderboard, and let's them know that they can now return to the main menu.
+    - This is shown at the end of the game once 5 rounds have been completed.
+Similarly to the end round screen, it displays the player's final hand, its value, and their cumulative total score.
+Beneath this it lets the player know that their score has been added to the leaderboard, and lets them know that they can now return to the main menu.
     - Its purpose is to update the user on their final results for the 5 round game.

         ![End Game Screen](assets/images/end-game.JPG)